-The other 5 wires are not needed in this application
+The other 5 wires are not needed in this application.
+Cut unused wires.

-- We recommend the unused conductors from the network cable be pulled back and taped against the outer jacket for 3. possible future use. - Maximum number of INS-PV devices networked to an IntelliGen Series Nitrogen Generator is 26.
-The maximum wire 4 length for the network when using the recommended wire is 4000 Ft.
-Contact technical support for further assistance if a longer wire length is required. - The PLINK network works as a Master and Slave network.
+- 3. The PLINK network must use stranded, twisted pair wire for PL-A and PL-B. We recommend CAT5 cable with the unused wires trimmed.
+It is acceptable to use a single twisted pair cable for PL-A and PL-B with the drain wire being used for PL-G. Do not connect any shield to the drain wire. - 4.
+Maximum number of INS-PV devices networked to an IntelliGen Series Nitrogen Generator is 26.
+The maximum wire length for the network is 6500 ft. - 5.
+The PLINK network works as a Master and Slave network.
 The INS generator is defined as the Master.
-5.